(Casablanca, Fes, Marrakech, High Atlas Mountain)

 A private vehicle with English speaking driver will be at your disposal for the day.

+Your guide will meet you at your hotel at 9am.
+Please note that this is a walking tour.
+Transportation is not included.
 Explore the cultural and spiritual center of Morocco during this full day tour of Fes.
 Also known as Fes el Bali, this UNESCO World Heritage Site was founded in the 9th century, and is home to the world's oldest university.
 The city of Fes reached its true economic and cultural height in the 13th–14th centuries under the Merinids, when it replaced Marrakech as the capital of the kingdom.
 Although the political capital of Morocco was transferred to Rabat in 1912, Fes has retained its status as the country's Artisan centre.
 Artisan workshops in the medina are as active today as they were 100 years ago, and strongly contribute to the city’s industrial economy.
 Trades such as blacksmithing, leather working, ceramics, silk, tapestries, and sculpting are still practiced in these workshops today.
 The original ramparts still protect this ancient city and its estimated 9000 narrow passageways and bustling streets.

 Travel in a privately driven vehicle from Fes to Marrakech, making a lunch stop en-route.
 Explore the rugged terrain of the Middle Atlas Mountain range, boasting towering cliff faces, and incredible passes.
 Drive by the scenic berber villages of Immouzer de Kandar and the university town of Ifrane for a glimpse into rural living in Morocco.
 Explore the Kasbah of Ras El Ain and mingle amongst the merchants to find the perfect gift.
 The approximate travel time is 7.5 hours.